 Will FormalAddress only work with dragged- or pasted-in text?

 No, you can also drag files onto it or open them from the File Menu.
-FormalAddress will handle .txt, .rtf, .doc, .docx, and .htm files.
+FormalAddress will handle .txt, .rtf, .doc, .docx, .htm, .csv and .tsv files.

 Will FormalAddress handle PDF files?